Drug Treatment

 Medication initiation appointments may be face to face or by video.

-If medication adjustment proceeds smoothly it takes around 3 months to stabilise medication, although it can take longer.
+If medication adjustment proceeds smoothly it usually takes around 3 months to stabilise medication, although it may take longer.

 If your NHS GP is able to share care and you would prefer to be transferred to a shared care agreement, this can be arranged after 2-3 months on a stable dose.